Coaching Resources & Tools for Growth

 This episode explains that while people may intellectually accept change, what’s truly difficult is navigating the emotional and psychological transition that accompanies it.
 Patrick Lencioni and his team discuss why transitions feel hard, how they involve loss and uncertainty, and what leaders can do to guide teams through them with more awareness and support.

-PERSONAL LEARNING
+PERSONAL GROWTH

 by Tasha Eurich